hkalbertl/BlinkClipsMerger/README.md

   -g, --group-by-month           Merge clips based on the captured month instead of date.

-  -m, --ffmpeg                   Specify the path to "ffmpeg" executable if FFmpeg is not configurated in system PATH
+  -m, --ffmpeg                   Specify the path to "ffmpeg" executable if FFmpeg is not configurated
-                                 variable.
+                                 in system PATH variable.

-  -p, --ffprobe                  Specify the path to "ffprobe" executable if FFmpeg is not configurated in system PATH
+  -p, --ffprobe                  Specify the path to "ffprobe" executable if FFmpeg is not configurated
-                                 variable.
+                                 in system PATH variable.

   -t, --filename-template        The template string for generating output file name.
 Default value is
                                  "{0}_{1:yyyy-MM-dd}.mp4" where {0} is the camera name and {1} is the capture time (standard .NET date/time format can be applied).
                                  If -g option is used without -t, the default template "{0}_{1:yyyy-MM}.mp4" will be used.

-  -f, --camera-filter            The camera name regex filter.
-Such as -f "^Gar" will match Garden and Garage clips.

   -r, --video-frame-rate         (Default: 25) The output video frame rate.